metablaster/ASM-Formatter/README.md

 **Notes:**

+- By default line breaks are preserved but you can override with `--linebreaks` option

 - --linebreaks option doesn't have any effect on `UTF-16` encoded files, `UTF-16` files are always formatted with `CRLF`

 - By default surplus blank lines are removed at the top and at the end of a file, as well as surplus blank lines around procedure labels to make them compacted to code.

 - If you whish to replace all surplus blank lines entirely with a single blank line specify `--compact` option.

 - Default encoding, if not specified is `ANSI`, to override use `--encoding` option.